-Feeding nylon string, and a wire up from the
+Feeding nylon string, and a wire up from the bottom of the wall to the ceiling.
+This is where the single sensor will be.

 Installing the single sensor.
 I used ethernet as the power line.
 I also used a passive PoE adapter on both sides to transfer the power onto the ethernet, and back out to a 5.5, 2.1mm barrel plug